-- One of the key contributing factors to the notorious difficulty of The 7th Saga was the cap of 9 for any item in your inventory.
-It made healing thyself rather difficult, mind-boggling so in a game that also gave you an infinite-use health restoration item.
+- One of the key contributing factors to the notorious difficulty of The 7th Saga is the cap of 9 for any item in your inventory.
+It makes healing rather difficult — which is mind-boggling in a game that also gives you an infinite-use health restoration item.

 - In the original The Bard's Tale, the XP reward per battle was capped at 65535.
 There was a repeatable fixed low-risk battle (the barracks in Harkyn's Castle) which achieved this limit, making Level Grinding a particularly trivial task.

 - The caps in Chrono Trigger are a bit of an oddball compared to other Square-made Role Playing Games.
 The heroes' HP and MP cap at 999 and 99, respectively, one-tenth of the values Final Fantasy heroes have.
 However the heroes still deal damage comparable to Final Fantasy heroes, and their damage cap is 9999 (Ayla's strongest fists hit this cap with every critical).
 Meanwhile, the enemies that deal 700 damage on a strike are genuinely terrifying.

 - The most terrifying attacks are actually the ones that do a set proportion of your HP, rather than an actual number.
 Enemies early on in the Black Omen can still annoy you by taking half your HP long after they stop being a serious risk to your characters through ordinary attacks, and the ONLY way Queen Zeal will be a real threat is if you aren't prepared for her attack to take everyone down to 1 HP, which is essentially unblockable.
 Hopefully, you're fast enough to heal before she kills you through Cherry Tapping.